seva100/headcraft/README.md

 git clone --recursive https://github.com/seva100/headcraft.git
 ```

 The script below creates a Conda environment with Python==3.9.
-The core packages to install are PyTorch 1.* and PyTorch3D.
+The core packages to install are PyTorch 2.* and PyTorch3D (e.g. 0.7.5).

 ```bash
 bash setup.sh